 Former Pentagon official Mark Schneider said the Russian test highlights the failure of the United States to prepare for space warfare.
 "There is an enormous asymmetry in play regarding space weapons," said Schneider, now with the National Institute for Public Policy.
 "For decades the Congress has prevented the US from putting weapons in space and even developing a ground-based ASAT capability," Schneider said.
 "There is no such constraint upon the Russians and Russia violates arms control treaties when this is in their interest to do so and they find ample opportunity to do this."

 A February 2015 unclassified Defense Intelligence Agency report to the Congress stated that "Chinese and Russian military leaders understand the unique information advantages afforded by space systems and are developing capabilities to deny US use of space in the event of a conflict," Schneider added.

 But networks of smaller and cheaper satellites, such as Cubesats and Nanosats, may offer effective platforms to increase and support missions carried out by larger satellites of the US Department of Defense.
-The idea of distributed architecture for space support is that instead of one exceptional target, there would be a system that, apparently, could survive some loss of its elements and still be able to provide a function.
+The idea of a distributed architecture for space support is that instead of one exceptional target, there would be a system that, apparently, could survive some loss of its elements and still be able to provide a function.